rm-hull/ars-magna/README.md

     $ lein ring uberjar
     $ java -jar target/ars-magna-0.1.0-standalone.jar

-In both instances, the webapp starts on http://localhost:3000
+In both instances, the webapp starts on http://localhost:3000.
+See the curl examples below for usage.

 ### Docker image